Altinn/altinn-studio-docs/content/broker/system-interfaces/_index.en.md

 For a summary of each message in the sequence diagram; see [Altinn 3 application services (paths)](#altinn-3-broker-application-services).

-Note that, in the sequence diagram, only some of the message parameters are indicated, however refer to the [Altinn 3 Broker OpenAPI specification][Altinn 3 Broker OpenAPI specifications] for the complete documentation of parameters.
+Note that, in the sequence diagram, only some of the message parameters are indicated.
+Refer to the [Altinn 3 Broker OpenAPI specification][Altinn 3 Broker OpenAPI specifications] for the complete documentation of parameters.

 <!--
 Here's a high level description of the message flow: